Pyrinpyi/pyrin-miner/README.md

     -d, --debug                                            Enable debug logging level
         --experimental-amd                                 Uses SMID instructions in AMD.
 Miner will crash if instruction is not supported
     -h, --help                                             Print help information
-        --mine-when-not-synced                             Mine even when kaspad says it is not synced --nonce-gen <NONCE_GEN>                            The random method used to generate nonces.
+        --mine-when-not-synced                             Mine even when pyrin says it is not synced --nonce-gen <NONCE_GEN>                            The random method used to generate nonces.
 Options: (i) xoshiro (ii) lean [default: lean]
         --opencl-amd-disable                               Disables AMD mining (does not override opencl-enable) --opencl-device <OPENCL_DEVICE>                    Which OpenCL GPUs to use on a specific platform